Collie in an Apartment

 Can a Collie live in an apartment?
 With adequate daily exercise, Collies can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 50-75 lbs and lifespan of 12-14 yrs, the Collie requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-75 lbs and lifespan of 12-14 yrs, the Collie has specific care needs shaped by its genetics and build.
 We've organized the most relevant information below.

 Space Requirements